 Many readers of our blog, as well as our friends, when planing to visit Croatia for the first time, imagine themselves hopping from one island to another and visiting half dozen of them in less than a week.

-It’s not going to happen.
-While islands are not far one from another geographically, they are far enough when it comes to ease of transport.
-More often than not you’ll need to choose a port city on the mainland for your base if you would like to visit more than one island during your short stay in Croatia.
+It's not going to happen.
+While islands are not far one from another geographically, they are far enough when it comes to an ease of transport.
+More often than not you'll need to choose a port city on the mainland for your base if you would like to visit more than one island during your short stay in Croatia.

 Sorry to disappoint you, but the only way to do it is renting a yacht, or hopping on those charter boats that sail along Adriatic.